 Examples Of Database Driven Websites

 Most large corporations have database driven websites.
-These are usually updated via a content management system (CMS) and/or a customer relationship management (CRM) system.
+These are usually updated via a content management system (CMS) and/or a customer relationship management (CRM) system such as Salesforce.
 Any website with a shopping cart is certainly a database driven website, as product info and order info needs to be stored somewhere.

 One of the more popular types of database driven websites is a blog.
 When you install blog software, you usually need to install a database along with the web files.
+Some people may link ths into a Couchbase system, whilst others will keep it entirely separate.
 The database holds all the configuration information, as well as all posts, comments, and more.

 What Is A Database?

 A database is a collection of data.
 A database could be as simple as a text file with a list of names.
-Or it could be as complex as a large, relational database management system such as a GPU Database, complete with in-built tools to help you maintain the data.
-Regardless of how simple or complex your database is, it can be a powerful tool in extending your website.
+Or it could be as complex as a large, relational database management system, complete with in-built tools to help you maintain the data.

 When we think of databases, we often think of a large repository of email addresses or contact info or the like.
 But while storing individual/company contact details is a key application of a database, it is not the only application.
 Especially when it comes to websites and blogs.